CODAIT/max-tfjs-models/facial-age-estimator/README.md

-# MAX for TensorFlow.js: Human Pose Estimator
+# MAX for TensorFlow.js: Facial Age Estimator

-This is a TensorFlow.js port of the [MAX Human Pose Estimator](https://github.com/IBM/MAX-Facial-Age-Estimator) pre-trained model.
-The Human Pose Estimator was trained to detect humans in an image and identifies the body parts, including nose, neck, eyes, shoulders, elbows, wrists, hips, knees, and ankles..
+This is a TensorFlow.js port of the [MAX Facial Age Estimator](https://github.com/IBM/MAX-Facial-Age-Estimator) pre-trained model.
+The Facial Age Estimator extracts facial features for each face given as input and predicts the age of each face.

 ## Install